 He may well have come from an upper middle class family of some repute.
 In his youth, he was a bouncer in Scollay Square in Boston, Massachusetts (21) and had already developed a taste for tailored clothers, specifically those by Brooks Brothers.
 His family sent a small monthly remittance, after the Civil war was over and he had resigned his commission (94), with the agreement that he was “not to go home.”
 (194) He chose to reside in San Francisco, enjoying the high life of wine, women and gambling.
 It was the latter that led to a decided change in his life’s path.

 He is a polymath, a voracious reader who can quote with some accuracy a wide circle of authors of literary eminence and recount the pertinance of many historical events and personages, and a world traveller who immerses himself in the cultures he encounteres.
 Traveling to India in 1857 and killing his first tiger in the village of Jaunpur on June 20th of the same year, he killed his second in the foothills of the Satpura range.
-(89) He also spent a year in the Sandwich Islands (107), visited Van (once a part of Armenia) (16), and Spain.
-(42) Closer to home, he was in Philadelphia, Pennsylvania (58), Laramie, Wyoming in 1871, (17) and Buffalo, North Dakota in 1872, (112) lived with the Yumas, is respected by the Yavapai, Chiricahua Apache, Pimas, and Opata and rode wth Cochise.
-(14) It is fortunate, therefore, that he also has an affinity for languages and is fluent in American, Apache, Armenian, Chinese, French, Greek, Hindi, Pawnee, Romany (Romani), Spanish, and Yiddish.
+(89) He has also spent a year in the Sandwich Islands (107), visited Van (once a part of Armenia) (16), Spain (42), Mexico (37), Closer to home, he was in Philadelphia, Pennsylvania (58), Laramie, Wyoming in 1871 (17), Buffalo, North Dakota in 1872, (112), Alaska (69) and lived with the Yumas, is respected by the Yavapai, Chiricahua Apache, Pimas, and Opata and rode wth Cochise.
+(14) It is fortunate, therefore, that he also has an affinity for languages and is to varying degrees fluent in American, Apache, Armenian, Chinese, French, Greek, Hindi, Pawnee, Romany (Romani), Spanish, and Yiddish.
 He can also tap out Morse code.

 Paladin does not like to be referred to as a gunfighter.
-He is not simply a gun for hire.
-The assignments he accepts must fit within his own formula of acceptance.
+He is not simply a gun for hire, nor is he a bounty hunter.
+As he explains, “I don’t sell men.
+I sell a job of work and that’s all you pay for.”
+(38) The assignments he accepts must fit within his own formula of acceptance.
 Or, as Paladin puts it, “My sole professional secret is to make profit agree with principle.”
+(114)

 - A black leather gunbelt behind which are secreted a derringer and business cards;